 This is not to discourage treatment of ulcers with omeprazole.
 But we do encourage adopting strategies to prevent rebound.

 In a research study, horses received GastroGard treatment for ulcers for 15 – 30 days after which Visceral+ was fed alongside treatment with GastroGard for another 30 days.
-All horses showed complete healing of ulcers with no rebound after treatment.
+All horses showed healing of ulcers with no rebound after treatment.

 8. Minimize the use of NSAIDs